-Suddenly, then was a loud bang.
-There were loud voices, shouting even. she turned towards the door and watched some cutlery being thrown out the door.
-The first thing one her mind was her son, Michael.
+Suddenly, there was a loud bang.
+There were loud voices, shouting even.
+She turned towards the door and watched some cutlery being thrown out the door.
+The first thing on her mind was her son, Michael.

 ‘Michael,’ she gasped.
 Standing up, she made a dash towards the house before John hauled her back.